ten-protocol/ten-documentation/index.md

 ### Encryption

-The first Ethereum L2 to bring confidential EVM smart contracts (with shared state).
-You can now build an AMM without MEV.
+The first L2 to encrypt Ethereum.
+TEN allows you to build contracts with data access controls, just like Web2.
+Suddenly anything becomes possible.